vnpjeremy/Cracking-the-Coding-Interview/README.md

 # Cracking-the-Coding-Interview

 Coming from an Aerospace Engineering background, I initially lacked some computer science fundamentals, even after years of software development experience with a Fortune 500 simulation company.
-I decided to work through McDowell text dedicated to programming interview questions.
+I decided to work through the McDowell text dedicated to programming interview questions.

 Included are solutions in C++ to the questions provided.
 At times the questions or solutions are erroneous, overly generic, or incomplete.
 Solutions detail this when applicable.
 At this time other languages such as Java are left out.